alextanhongpin/database-design/subscription.md

 ## Thoughts

+Date scenario:
+- user is charged only at the end of the month (charging at the start of the month means more refunds logic, since they need to be refunded for what they didn't pay for)
+- assume user select monthly subscription
+- user subscribe at a date other than start of the month
+	- option 1: charge user only for the rest of the month
+	- option 2: if the days are less than 5 (?), give them for free
+	- option 3: user cancel immediately (?) if day == 0, exclude charges
+- user cancel subscription
+	- option 1: charge user only for the period they used from the start of the month until the date they cancel the subscription
+	- option 2: no refund
+- user upgrade subscription
+	- charge the difference at the end of the month
+- user downgrade subscription
+	- charge the difference at the end of the month

+Role Scenario:
+- organization vs user purchase subscription
+	- different plans for user and organization, different costs and different rules

+Subscription Plan Scenario:
+- introducing new plans
+	- don't update the existing data in db, create new plan so that old users will maintain their subscription
+	- automatically upgrade user's plan?
+- introducing new feature?

+Rest:
 - does the start/end date matters?
 If I subscribed in the middle of the month, will I get charged the full amount or partial (prorated?)
 - if I cancel the subscription, do I get the refund for the remaining month?
 - does the subscription have a cooldown period (1 month means the plan will end at the month, regardless of when it is cancelled), or is it immediate (terminate now, and it will take effect immediately)